jeffhowarth/eeprimer/lessons/sentinel.md

 Please repeat this for a couple more fire scars in California.

 Finally, please explore elsewhere.
-Change the date filter to March 2020 and look at Australia.
+For example, change the date filter to March 2020 and look at Australia.
 Where do you see fire scars in the MODIS layers?
-Pick a scar and draw a layer with the Sentinel layer.
+Pick a scar and draw a layer with the Sentinel collection for that poi.
 Discuss what you see with a partner.
 How do the two images complement each other as evidence for describing environmental change?

+### Code check

+Here is [a script](../scripts/simple_modis_s2_fire_explorer.js) that you can use to check your own work.